-One of the great things about KiwiSaver is that you can choose how much you want to invest or 'contribute'.
+One of the great things about KiwiSaver is that you can choose to invest 3%, 4%, 6%, 8% or 10% of your salary or wages.
 If you're in employment you may also get an employer contribution (see 'If you're employed' under 'How you invest').

-You may also qualify for a 'Government contribution'.
+You may also qualify for a Government contribution5.
 Each year the Government will contribute 50 cents for every dollar you put in between 1 July and the following 30 June, up to a maximum Government contribution of \$521.43.
 For more information, visit www.booster.co.nz.